 2. Consistency Test of Cement

-The standard consistency of a cement paste is defined as that consistency which will permit the Vicat plunger to penetrate in the cement paste to a point 5 to 7mm from the bottom of the Vicat mould.
+The standard consistency of a cement paste is defined as that consistency that will permit the Vicat plunger to penetrate the cement paste to a point of 5 to 7mm from the bottom of the Vicat mould.
 This test is performed to determine the quantity of water needed to produce a cement paste of standard consistency as per IS: 4031 (Part 4) – 1988.

 3. Setting time Test of Cement